Étienne Maynaud de Bizefranc de Laveaux: Military leader

 He reached Cap-Français (Cap-Haïtien) on 7 May 1793.

 On 8 May 1793 he wrote a letter to Polvérel and Sonthonax announcing his arrival.

 The commissioners arrived at Cap-Français on 10 June 1793, where they were welcomed by the colored people but received a cold reception from the whites.

 They heard that Galbaud was friendly with the faction that was hostile to the commission, and did not intend to obey them.

 Polvérel and Sonthonax dismissed him on 13 June 1793 and ordered him to embark on the Normande and return to France.

 They made Laveaux acting governor in his place.

 On the 20 June 1793 Galbaud proclaimed that he was resuming office and called for assistance in expelling the civil commissioners.

 He landed at 3:30 p.m. at the head of 3,000 men, who met no resistance at first.

 A confused struggle followed between the sailors and white settlers in support of Galbaud, and European troops, mulattoes and insurgent blacks in support of the commissioners.

 On 21 June 1793 the commissioners proclaimed that all blacks who would fight for them against the Spanish and other enemies would be freed.

 The black insurgents joined the white and mulatto forces and drove the sailors out of the city on 22–23 June.

 Galbaud left with the fleet bound for the United States on 24–25 June.

 Commissioner Sonthonax proclaimed universal freedom on 29 August 1793.

-A month later the first British troops landed in Saint-Domingue, to be welcomed by royalist white planters and troops.
+A month later British troops landed in Saint-Domingue, and were welcomed by royalist colonists and troops.